 where $\targetBlue{PC_1}$ is the taken path of the branch and $\targetRed{PC_0}$ is the next PC after $BR_0$ (i.e., the not-taken path).

-The next step of the analysis builds the \vanilla{} traces which is a more compact format of the \raw{} traces (step~\flowstep{2}).
-In this format, we aggregate the branch outcomes that are repeating and replace them with the repeated outcome PC and number of repetitions (i.e., its count).
-Here is the \vanilla{} trace of branch $BR_0$ that we discussed earlier:
+The next step of the analysis builds the \vanilla{} traces that are a more compact format of the \raw{} traces (step~\flowstep{2}).
+In this format, we aggregate the branch outcomes that are repeating and replace them with the repeated outcome PC and number of repetitions (this is also known as a run-length encoding).
+Here is the \vanilla{} trace of branch $BR_0$ discussed earlier:

 \Vanilla{} traces are the baseline traces that we use for analysis and compression.
-Table~\ref{table:branch-analysis-bearssl} shows the average and maximum size of the \vanilla{} traces in BearSSL programs.
-The results show that the average size of \vanilla{} traces per branch is \vanillaAvgSize{} and the maximum size is \vanillaMaxSize{}\footnote{Here, size refers to the number of elements in a trace, not storage size.}.
-Communicating these large traces to the hardware can incur high efficiency overheads.
+Table~\ref{table:branch-analysis-bearssl} shows that the average size of \vanilla{} traces per branch is \vanillaAvgSize{} in our evaluated programs, and the maximum size is \vanillaMaxSize{}\footnote{Here, size refers to the number of elements in a trace, not storage size.}.
+Communicating these large traces with the hardware can incur high efficiency overheads.
 However, we expect these traces to be represented by fewer elements according to \insight{2}; we only need to detect the repeating outcome patterns of each static branch.
-We aim to devise a generic approach that can detect the repeating and unknown patterns in \vanilla{} traces.
+We aim to devise a generic approach that can detect the repeating patterns in a given \vanilla{} trace.